aczf099/academic-kickstart3/content/home/publications_wip.md

 ***Macroprudential policy***

 **Assessing the effectiveness of currency-differentiated tools: the case of reserve requirements**, with Annamaria De Crescenzio (OECD) & Zoe Fannon (Oxford)

-***Capital Flows***

-**Capital Flow Deflection under the Magnifying Glass**, with Filippo Gori (ECB) & Caroline Mehigan (Bank of Ireland)
-    - Presented at 2019 CEREC Annual Conference on Financial Integration (Brussels), and OECD Economics Department Seminar
-    - To be presented at 2020 CEBRA Annual Conference (London)

 ***Political economy of finance***